Skip to content

 Sharing state between components

 Sharing state between components is now straightforward.
 Let's display the number of remaining todos in the list.
-We will use the same state
+We will use the same store object as the component above.

 from pret.ui.joy import Typography